LNA-DEV/Home-Page/content/projects/index.en.md

 ## Fedodo

-Fedodo is a decentral social network implementing the ActivityPub standard.
+[Fedodo](https://fedodo.org) is a decentral social network implementing the ActivityPub standard.
 It is kind working but in an unstable state.
 It is a pretty big project and currently I am not working on it.
 But I think the whole project is pretty cool.
 Sadly I just don't have the time...
 The project is Open Source on [GitHub](https://github.com/Fedodo).
+In [this](/en/posts/projects/whathappenedtofedodo) post I described everything in detail if you are interested.

 ## Preparation for a german IT certificate

-While preparing for the german *Fachinformatiker Prüfungsvorbereitung* (*computer science expert*) certificate I published my notes in form of a website.
+While preparing for the german *Fachinformatiker* (*computer science expert*) certificate I published my notes in form of a website.
 Since than I am maintaining this webpage as an Open Source project on [GitHub](https://github.com/Fachinformatiker-Prufungsvorbereitung).
 The certificate is german and so is the website.
+It is called [Fachinformatiker Prüfungsvorbereitung](https://fachinformatikerpruefungsvorbereitung.de/)